WCAG 2.2 · GIGW 3.0 · STQC · EN 301 549

 What is the difference between an accessibility audit and re-verification?

-An audit is the initial conformance review against a standard like WCAG 2.2 AA or GIGW 3.0.
+An audit is the initial conformance review against WCAG 2.2 AA or GIGW 3.0.
 Re-verification is the periodic re-test that proves the site still conforms after code changes, content updates, or a redesign.
-AccessSure focuses on continuous re-verification between formal audit cycles.
+AccessSure handles continuous re-verification between formal audit cycles — catching regressions before they reach the STQC reviewer.

 Does AccessSure replace a manual IAAP audit?

-No. A formal IAAP-led audit is still required for certification milestones.
-AccessSure runs automated re-verification between those audits and supplies the evidence pack reviewers ask for during STQC and GIGW surveillance.
+No. A formal IAAP-led manual audit is still required for CQW certification and SEBI compliance milestones.
+AccessSure runs automated re-verification between those audits, catches regressions early, and supplies the screenshot evidence pack and STQC-format report that reviewers ask for — dramatically reducing the time your auditors spend gathering evidence.

-For each finding: the WCAG success criterion, severity, failing element selector, an annotated screenshot, the page URL, and a recommended fix pattern.
-Reports export as PDF, DOCX, or JSON for ingestion into GRC tools.
+For each finding: the WCAG success criterion reference (e.g., WCAG 2.2 AA – 1.4.3), severity level, failing element selector, an annotated screenshot, the page URL, and a developer-ready fix recommendation.
+Reports export as PDF, DOCX, or JSON for ingestion into GRC tools or direct STQC submission.

 Ready when you are.